Anderli-dev/AutoMeetingManager/README.md

 # AutoMeetingManager

-AutoMeetingManager is a Python script, for my education, that automates joining and exiting Google Classroom meetings based on a schedule.
+AutoMeetingManager is a Python script, for my education, that automates joining and exiting Google Classroom meetings based on a schedule.This program is specifically designed to ensure automatic attendance at classes when I am at work and cannot join the sessions manually.
 It uses `pyautogui` to handle mouse and keyboard actions and `schedule` for task scheduling.

 ## Features